kmcphillips/twilio-rails/README.md

 ### Send an outgoing SMS message

+> [!IMPORTANT]
+> Twilio has restrictions on sending SMS messages to US phone numbers.
+Registration of a campaign is required and must be validated
+> by Twilio.
+See their documentation on [A2P 10DLC](https://help.twilio.com/articles/1260800720410-What-is-A2P-10DLC-).

 An out going SMS message may be sent via the [`Twilio::Rails::SMS::SendOperation`](app/operations/twilio/rails/sms/send_operation.rb).
 This will send the message and start a conversation, storing all messages and replies in the DB:

 ```ruby